 - disabled young people (in receipt of both Employment Support Allowance and Disability Living Allowance (or Personal Independence Payment).

 Discretionary awards made by institutions

 Educational institutions are also allocated funding from which they can make discretionary awards to young people.
 Discretionary awards are for any students who are facing genuine financial barriers to participating.
 Individual institutions determine eligibility criteria and the frequency and conditions of payments.

 Further information for students can be found at www.gov.uk/1619-bursary-fund#

 If you want to find out more please contact Miss Wilson or Miss Ball (Finance) on 01400 272422 or email@example.com

-Sir William Robertson Academy has been allocated additional funding to support 16 to 19 students in the Sixth Form who have not achieved a GCSE grade 4 or above in English and/or Maths at age 16.
-We commit to using this funding to provide extra support for these students, beyond the weekly lessons and class resources already provided by our intervention teachers.
-The money will be used to fund small group tuition sessions in the subject(s) the students are yet to obtain a grade 4 in.
+Sir William Robertson Academy has been allocated additional funding to support students aged 16 to 19 in the Sixth Form who have not achieved a GCSE grade 5 or above in English and/or Maths at age 16.
+We commit to using this funding to provide extra support for select students in the form of 1:1 tutoring to strengthen their skillsets to obtain a pass grade (4 or above) at GCSE.